Oral Health

 Whitening Toothpaste

 While whitening toothpastes can help remove teeth stains, they do little to whiten your teeth.
-Using a whitening toothpaste in addition to one of the other five options above is recommended for optimal whitening effects.
+A whitening toothpaste in addition to one of the other five options above is recommended for optimal whitening effects.

 Whitening Mouthwash

-Whitening mouthwashes are generally safe because they contain low concentrations of peroxide additives.
+Whitening mouthwash is generally safe because it contains low concentrations of peroxide additives.
 However, you still have to follow proper usage instructions.
-If you don't, you may experience a burning sensation in your mouth.
+You may experience a burning sensation in your mouth if you don’t.

 Charcoal